UCSB-MEDS/shiny-dashboard/text/career_about.md

-Bren alumni secure initial placements in a variety of sectors, organizations, and locations.
-Learn more below, and learn more about Bren Career Services [here](https://bren.ucsb.edu/career-services).
+Master of Environmental Science and Management (MESM) alumni are employable in a wide variety of sectors, organizations, and locations.
+Learn more about their initial job placements below.
+Find more information about Bren Career Services [here](https://bren.ucsb.edu/career-services).